Russ Harvey Consulting - Computer and Internet Services

 Upgrading Legacy Computers

 Many users with have very stable systems not requiring replacement.
-However, there may be other reasons to consider upgrading.
+However, there may be other reasons to consider upgrading such as touch screens and useful new capabilities or even the pending obsolescence of your computer.

 Improve Productivity